zman647/zman647/README.md

 My name is Collin Zielinski, I am a graduate of Southern New Hampshire University with a Bachelor of Science in Computer Science.
 This is a repository of projects while I was enrolled!
+The two pinned projects involve a machine learning project using a q algorithm and one done to create a thermostat for a texas instruments board.